craftcms/anchors/README.md

-# Anchors plugin for Craft
+# Anchors for Craft CMS

 This plugin makes it possible to automatically add linkable anchors to HTML headings in Craft.